How to Stream Android Games to iPhone (Remote Play)

 - Connect to the host on the same LAN first to verify performance.

 - Pair a controller before launching the session.
-If touch feels off, see touch controls not responding in iOS emulators — fix.
+If touch feels off, see fix touch controls not responding in Android emulator on iOS.

 - Set stream to 720p 30 fps H.264 for baseline.